 Dating and Confused: SVU (Short – USA) 18:10

 In the online community, dating-based offenses are considered especially heinous.
-In Los Angeles, the dedicated detectives who investigate these vicious offenses are members of an elite squad known as the Special Va-Ja Ja Unit.
+In Los Angeles, the dedicated detectives who investigate these vicious offenses are members of an elite squad known as the special-Ja Ja Unit.
 These are their stories.
 Dir.
 Anise Fuller.

 Just Food (Short – Australia) 6:55

-AMANA (60s) and ZAHARA (30s) are caring for a newborn and both experiencing separate and opposing mental breakdowns.
-Zahara, an anime and manga fanatic, thinks she is a breastfeeding warrior fighting a battle; Amana wants the battle to be over and for her newborn granddaughter to – horror of horrors – drink formula.
+AMANA (the 60s) and ZAHARA (30s) are caring for a newborn and both experiencing separate and opposing mental breakdowns.
+Zahara, an anime and manga fanatic, thinks she is a breastfeeding warrior; Amana wants the battle to be over and for her https://vimeo.com/290057254newborn granddaughter to – horror of horrors – drink formula.
 But she can’t put it to her sleep-deprived daughter because a) her daughter is a breastfeeding consultant b) she’s a celebrity breastfeeding consultant.
 Dir.
 Sabina Giado.

 A Period Piece (Short – USA) 5:00